South Riding (film): Production

 Hugh Stewart who edited it called it "one of the very best scripts ever written".

-Critical reception
+Reception

+Box office

 Kinematograph Weekly reported the film did well at the British box office in August 1938.

+Critical

+The Monthly Film Bulletin wrote: "There is such a wealth of excellent acting in the film, the story in itself is so well worth reproducing and in the main so well produced, that it is the more regrettable that the treatment of the end (and also of one or two minor episodes) is shoddy and perfunctory.
+The direction is excellent both for characterisation and for tempo; the camerawork is smooth and efficient, and shows an appreciation of pictorial values both in interiors and exteriors; the settings are all that could be desired.
+Nine-tenths of the film are so good as to make it well worth seeing as a well-acted and well-produced story of the realities of English life."

 TV Guide wrote, "Not an altogether satisfying love story, it is more interesting as a portrait of pre-WW II life in the country.
-Excellent sets by Meerson and well shot by Stradling"; while Time Out wrote, "Saville carries Winifred Holtby's tart, witty exposé of Yorkshire power politics to the screen with breathtaking, and totally unexpected, panache."
+Excellent sets by Meerson and well shot by Stradling."

+Time Out wrote, "Saville carries Winifred Holtby's tart, witty exposé of Yorkshire power politics to the screen with breathtaking, and totally unexpected, panache."

 Leonard Maltin called it "Smoothly made and superbly acted by a flawless cast."